 Credit cards come with a slew of fees you have no control over — interest fees, cash advance fees, late penalties — but an annual fee doesn’t have to be one of them.
 It’s true that the added benefits of premium cards can be worth the fee, but only if you’re a big spender with a high income to match.
 If you’re looking to keep costs down and don’t need many frills, a no-fee credit card might be the better choice.

 Some credit cards offer promotions waiving the annual fee for the first year, but these aren’t considered no-fee credit cards because annual fees kick in once the promotional period expires.
-Here, we discuss three scenarios where a true-blue no-fee credit card would work for you:
+Here, we discuss a couple of scenarios where a true-blue no-fee credit card would work for you:

 You don’t use credit cards often